HOME

 The VERTX brand is owned by Fechheimer, which has been manufacturing uniforms and and public safety apparel since 1842.
 For the VERTX pant, they enlisted the design services of Arc'Teryx who took direct input from operators to come up with this pant.
 Feccheimer had previously collaborated with Arc'teryx on their Flying Cross brand Justice Jacket for LE use.

-Description - In a market flooded with tactical pants that in some places might attract unwanted attention or notice with overtly 'tactical' or military-looking external features, the VERTX Pant is designed to as a covert, comfortable walk-around pant that doesn't stand out, yet has features that provide the wearer with cargo-carrying capacity and full freedom of movement and mobility when he has to burst into action without warning.
+Description - In a market flooded with tactical pants that in some places might attract unwanted attention or notice with overtly 'tactical' or military-looking external features, the VERTX Pant is designed as a covert, comfortable walk-around pant that doesn't stand out, yet has features that provide the wearer with cargo-carrying capacity and full freedom of movement and mobility when he has to burst into action without warning.

 If you're familiar with Arc'Teryx, and have owned or seen the LEAF line garments featured elsewhere on this site, you'll know that Arc'Teryx designs are very streamlined with simple lines, vs. more complicated or 'loaded' designs on the market.
 Arc'Teryx clothing are somehow able to strike the balance between function and aesthetics.
 This design philosophy is apparent in the VERTX pant.
 The design of the VERTX pant took over a year with six pattern iterations.